Eduardo-DM/Eduardo-DM/README.md

 ### Hi there 👋

+I am a junior iOS developer.
+I'm starting to build my portfolio.
+If you are a developer I hope you find interesting stuff, any suggestion is wellcome 😄.
+If you are recruiter and you think I might fit with any apply you can contact me and 💬.

+There are two projects at this moment but number will grow in coming weeks.

+The first wave will be several mini-projects showing something cool ideas and skills.

+The second wave will be two projects one using UIKit and other one using SwiftUI.

+## List of projects:

+### RealityKit & Factory pattern

+### Creation of profile background of Linkedin using SwiftUI

 <!--
 **Eduardo-DM/Eduardo-DM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.